-7.1.2 Check/ clean the H/ERV filters
+8.1.2 Check/ clean the H/ERV filters

 The H/ERV filter are an electrostatic washable filter to protect the core from any debris.
-To wash the filters, soak with water and a mild soap.
-Lightly shake and dry the excess water off of the filter before re-installing.

 To access these filters, remove both access panels on the front of the unit by undoing the screws and pulling the panels towards you.
 Next remove the H/ERV module access panel by removing the rods and pulling the panel away from the module.
 The filters can be slid out of the guides.